Andy216914/YouTube_Clickability_Study/final.markdown

 We approached this in two ways:
 1. **Regression Task**: Predict the continuous metric `views_per_subscriber` for a given video, representing the average engagement level.
 This metric is computed as total views divided by channel subscriber count, normalized to represent engagement potential independent of channel size.
-2. **Classification Task**: Predict whether a video achieves "high clickability"—defined as falling in the top 25% of the `views_per_subscriber` distribution.
+2. **Classification Task**: Predict whether a video achieves "high clickability," defined as falling in the top 25% of the `views_per_subscriber` distribution.
 This binary classification task directly addresses the question of whether a video will be a "hit" or not.

 This dual approach allows us to measure both the absolute predictive accuracy of our models (via R<sup>2</sup> and error metrics) and their discriminative power in identifying standout titles (via precision, recall, and ROC-AUC).